eoinkelly/notes/aws/certified-developer-associate.md

 * can create appliaction servers and DB servers in private subnets
 * can create a hardware VPN connection between your VPC and your existing corporate datacenter
     * allows you to extend your data center with your VPC
+    * an amazon "Virtual private gateway" is the thing you setup in AWS to talk to your existing datacenter - it interfaces your data center to your VPC
     * this is called "hybrid cloud"

 * default VPC
     * user friendly
     * allows you to immediately deploy instances
     * all subnets have an internet gateway attached
+    * all subnets are public subnets
-    * each EC2 instance has a public and private IP address
+    * each EC2 instance has a public AND private IP address by default
     * WARNING: if you delete the default VPC the only way to get it back is to contact AWS
         * you can just change region
     * I seem to have a different default VPC configured in each AWS region